Tngyn07/odin-recipes/README.md

-This is my very first html project ever!
-I utilize a bit of the foundations I learn such as setting up the boilerplate, creating the <p> and <h> tags and utilizing links and images.
+My very first html project!
+I utilize a bit of the foundations I learn such as setting up the boilerplate, creating opening and closing tags and utilizing links and images.
+The website is a prototype and purely for learning the foundations of coding.